czodrowskilab/VSFlow/README.md

 synthesized_cpds,/lab/cpds/all_cpds.sdf,lab_id
 purchased_cpds,/lab/cpds/all_purchased.sdf,
 computed_3D,/insilico/qm/all_3D_cpds.oeb.gz,

+You can also look into the DATABASES.csv.sample file to see a firther example.

 Please make sure to write every database in a separate row.
 Note: The database you add to the first line will be set as your default database (so you don't